 Yashar Ali wrote a good summary of how dismissing women's negative reactions to sexism can make women feel like they are being irrational.
 There is an unfair stereotype that women are crazy, so if a woman responds to sexism in a negative way, she must be 'overreacting'.
 Saying "you're so sensitive!" undermines her perspective.
 Some people see this rejection of women's opinions as inconsiderate, most don't notice it at all.
 But it fuels a cruel stereotype by muting women's viewpoints, as it seeds self-doubt and self-censoring.
 If this causes women to be hesitant to speak up, communities lose valuable voices.

-I was reading the newly-launched FiveThirtyEight blog today (it's not difficult to notice my nerd crush on Nate Silver) and he used his bookcase as an example of the "trade-off between vividness and scalability".
-My wife and I have our main bookcase sorted by colour as well, but its size is not quite as impressive.
-I have been curious about "objective" algorithms for sorting by spine colour because some multi-colour books, like Nassim Nicholas Taleb's Antifragile, just refuse to be cleanly categorised.
+I was reading the newly-launched FiveThirtyEight blog today (it's not difficult to notice my nerd crush on Nate Silver) and he used his bookcase as an example of the 'trade-off between vividness and scalability'.
+My wife and I have been sorting our books by spine colour for a while now, but it's not as impressive as his.
+I have been curious about 'objective' algorithms for sorting by spine colour because some multi-colour books, like Nassim Nicholas Taleb's Antifragile, just refuse to be cleanly categorised.
 What about fitting spine rectangles into a 2-dimensional bookcase rectangle, optimising for minimal distance between similarly coloured pixels?

 I met my wife playing Dungeons & Dragons.
 The world-building, improv, and camaraderie made it feel like the perfect hobby for me, but a few factors have caused me to drop it.
 I'm geographically further away from my D&D group than I was during university (albeit most players still live in the same city as me) and I don't have as much free time to waste on map-making, which was one of the best parts.
 Finally, the stress from juggling increasingly powerful players alongside expanding permutations of game-breaking abilities burned me out.
 Even so, I'm feeling drawn to DMing again.